omkar3060/apsportfolio.github.io/README.md

   **Limitations**: Real-time changes such as new ride requests or cancellations require re-solving the TSP, which can be computationally intensive as the algorithm's time complexit is O(n!).

+**Design Techniques and Performance Analysis:**
+- **TSP**: Dynamic programming
+- Time Complexity: O(n!) where n is the number of vertices in the graph
+- Space Complexity: O(n) as we are using a vector to store all the vertices.

 [Here is my code for the TSP](https://github.com/omkar3060/omkar3060.github.io/blob/main/codes/TSP.cpp){:target="_blank"}<br>

 ### 13. **Managing Peak Demand and Load Balancing**